freedombox/FreedomBox/HACKING.md

 3. Run `setup.py develop` or `setup.py install` as described above on guest machine.

-4. Access the guest machine's Plinth web UI from host after setting bridging or NATing for guest virtual machine.
+4. Access the guest machine's FreedomBox web UI from host after setting bridging or NATing for guest virtual machine.

 ## Running Tests